 The search for Fuller’s water conveyances is included in Fountain’s account.
 A significant portion of the book is dedicated to historic photos and what it looks like from Fountain’s camera today.
 These images of then and now enable the modern explorer to learn from the traces left on the ground.
 Included in the pictorial essay are comparisons using historic photos of the Wapiti Sawmill, the beginning point of the Georgia Gulch flume, the Victoria Ore Mill, and many more.

 Fuller may have left Summit County a very wealthy man, but the company he started and sold ended in bankruptcy.
 The authors pick up the pieces of the Fuller empire with new stories about the Victoria and Wapiti Mining Companies.

 We meet Ben Stanley Revett again in this volume.
 Backing up to an earlier time in Revett’s career, the authors chronicle his work in hard rock and hydraulic mining enterprises on the north side of Farncomb Hill.
 It is here that the famous gold nugget, Tom’s Baby, was discovered.
 Later, Revett would become the dredge boat king of Breckenridge, as we will learn in the next book in the Chasing the Dream Series: Ben Stanley Revett’s Dredge Boats on the Lower Swan River.

 Carrying us into the 20th century, the authors share more information about the Campion family, well-known miners and gold collectors.
 They conclude with a tease about Revett’s dredge boat mining, and a few reflections of their own.

 Chasing the Dream: Upper Swan gives the reader a complete understanding of the web of waterway and mine networks that made the upper reaches of the Swan River valleys so successful for gold extraction.
-The book may be purchased from the Breckenridge Heritage Alliance.
+The book may be purchased from Breckenridge History.